makersacademy/chitter-challenge/development_story.md

 # Features Design/Thought Process

-I just wanted to keep it simple for this project and focus on developing the core functionality from an extremely basic view
+Based on my personal learning objectives and limited time this weekend.
+I just wanted to keep it simple for this project
+and focus on developing the core functionality from an extremely basic view point.
+So everything from the database set-up
-point.
-So everything from the database set-up to the interaction between the MVC have been developed from using very simple
-configurations and syntax.
+to the interaction between the MVC have been developed from using very simple configurations and syntax.
+I also only created feature
+tests this weekend due to my limited time availability.

 ## Database Set-up